Skip to content

 Download

-Download the virtual hard drive file here
+Download the virtual hard disk (VHD) file here

 System Requirements

-• A Hyper-V host running Windows 2008R2 or newer.
+• Hyper-V host running Windows Server 2008 R2 or newer

 Network Requirements